Happy 1900th birthday, Marcus Aurelius! 🎉

 Marcus Aurelius Antoninus was born on 26 April 121 in Rome during the reign of Hadrian to an aristocratic family of Italo-Hispanic origin, the gens Annia.
 The family had settled in the southern Spanish province of Baetica, in the small town of Ucubi (modern-day Espejo), a few miles southeast of Corduba (modern-day Córdoba).
 It came to prominence and became wealthy through olive oil production in Spain.

-Marcus’ year of birth, 121, was known in the Roman records as the year when his grandfather, Marcus Annius Verus, was consul for the second time.
+Marcus’ year of birth, 121, was known in Roman records as the year when his grandfather, Marcus Annius Verus, was consul for the second time.
 Verus was a close friend of Hadrian and would assume a third consulship in 126, an enormous mark of honour.
 Marcus’ grandfather married Rupilia Faustina, a daughter of the niece of Trajan, Salonia Matidia, Hadrian’s beloved mother-in-law (see here), and her elder half-sisters were Matidia Minor and Vibia Sabina, the wife of Hadrian.
-So Marcus’ paternal grandmother was the sister-in-law and third cousin of Hadrian.
-The couple had three children, Annia Galeria Faustina (Faustina the Elder), a future Empress who would marry Antoninus Pius (Hadrian’s successor), Marcus Annius Libo, a future consul (AD 128), and Marcus Annius Verus, the future father of Marcus Aurelius.
+So Marcus’ paternal grandmother was Hadrian’s sister-in-law and third cousin.
+The couple had three children: Annia Galeria Faustina (Faustina the Elder), a future Empress who would marry Antoninus Pius (Hadrian’s successor); Marcus Annius Libo, a future consul (AD 128), and Marcus Annius Verus, the future father of Marcus Aurelius.
 Marcus’ grandfather Verus died in 138, nearly aged ninety.
 Marcus would later say of him in his Meditations:

 From my grandfather Verus [I learned] good morals and the government of my temper.